 Guise offers a few different strategies to trigger our new mini habits.

-- Deadline - We can just commit to do our mini habit before the end of the day.
+- Deadline: We can just commit to doing our mini habit before the end of the day.
 For example, we can do our one pushup any time before we crawl into bed.

 Guise recommends linking our nutrition habits to our meals (activity) and linking our exercise habits to whatever will work for our schedule.
 He encourages you to be flexible and play with these new mini habits to see what works best for you.